 ENB is developing small molecule inhibitors of a novel pathway to treat melanoma and other cancers.

-Almost 20 years ago, our team wanted to discover why melanoma cells travel away from the skin to distant sites in the body.
+Almost 20 years ago, our team wanted to understand why melanoma cells travel away from the skin to distant sites in the body.
 We discovered that melanoma spreads through the body because a switch that should only be turned on in the developing embryo gets turned back on in melanoma patients.
-This switch tells melanoma cells to leave the skin and travel to distant sites, especially the brain.
-It also tells many different types of cancer cells to multiply without stopping.
-Our therapies turn off this switch, stopping the cancer cell in its tracks and causing it to die.
-They also stimulate the body’s immune system to attack and kill the tumors.
-Our therapies have shown efficacy in preclinical studies for melanoma, glioblastoma, squamous cell carcinoma and ovarian cancer.
-Our therapies should also help patients with cancers that have spread to the brain as well as pancreatic cancer.
-We have developed a simple and cost effective screening test to help determine those most likely to respond to our treatments.
-It is now time to bring these agents to those in need.
+This switch tells melanoma cells to leave the skin and travel to distant sites, especially the brain, and to multiply without stopping.
+Our therapies turn off this switch, stopping the cancer cell in its tracks.

 Our target, the endothelin B receptor (ETBR), has been linked to melanoma and other cancers in over 200 peer-reviewed publications.
-It causes uncontrolled cancer growth, drives cancers to spread through the body and prevents the immune system from detecting and killing cancer cells.
-However no drug specifically blocking the ETBR has ever been brought to market or even tested in clinical trials for cancer.
-Drugs that blocked other receptors in the same family failed in clinical trials for cancer because unlike our therapies, they actually prevent the immune system from killing cancer cells.
-It is now time to block this receptor with the right therapy to provide a solution to those with few or no therapeutic options.
+It causes uncontrolled cancer growth, drives cancers to spread through the body, and prevents the immune system from detecting and killing cancer cells.
+However, no drug specifically blocking the ETBR has ever been brought to market or even tested in clinical trials for cancer.
+Drugs that blocked other receptors in the same family failed in clinical trials for cancer because, unlike our therapies, they actually prevent the immune system from killing cancer cells.

-Our lead product ENB-001 specifically blocks the ETBR and is proven to help otherwise ineffective immunotherapy to kill cancer cells.
-It has an established safety profile in humans and unlike approved drugs on the market, is anticipated to stimulate the immune system to only target and kill cancer cells.
-Currently approved cancer immunotherapies are associated with significant toxicity including autoimmune phenomena, the development of new skin cancers, including new melanomas, and even fatality.
-Our therapies have also demonstrated efficacy in preclinical models at treating melanoma, glioblastoma, squamous cell carcinoma of the head and neck, ovarian cancer and is anticipated to work for pancreatic cancers among others.
+Our lead product ENB-003 specifically blocks the ETBR and is proven to help otherwise ineffective immunotherapies kill cancer cells.
+ENB-003 is derived from a compound with an established safety profile in humans and, unlike approved drugs on the market that kill many normal cells in the body, it is anticipated to stimulate the immune system to only target and kill cancer cells.

 - Research career spanning 30+ years

-- The work she conducted as a Principal Investigator at NYU School of Medicine serves as the foundation for the drug development programs of ENB Therapeutics.
+- Work conducted as a Principal Investigator at NYU School of Medicine serves as the foundation for the drug development programs of

-- Recipient of the American Academy of Dermatology Young Investigator Award.
+- The American Academy of Dermatology Young Investigator Award

 - Pharmaceutical and healthcare leader with extensive experience in Research and Development Operations from bench to commercialization

-- Strong background in clinical research, Investigator Initiated Studies, customer interactions, project management, launch planning, medical affairs strategy, operations and planning, compliant business practices and sales.
+- Strong background in clinical research, Investigator-Initiated Studies, customer interactions, project management, launch planning, medical affairs strategy, operations and planning, and compliant business practices and sales

-- Broad based disease area experience, with particular expertise in Oncology (10+years), and 15+ years customer interactions.
+- Broad-based disease area experience, with particular expertise in oncology (10+ years), and 15+ years of customer interactions

 - Oversaw launch and development of Keytruda